tlverse/tlverse-handbook/index.Rmd

 ### Nima Hejazi {-}

-[Nima Hejazi](https://nimahejazi.org) is an NSF postdoctoral research fellow in the Division of Biostatistics at Weill Cornell Medicine and an affiliate postdoctoral researcher in the Vaccine and Infectious Disease Division at the Fred Hutchinson Cancer Research Center.
-In 2021, he completed his PhD in biostatistics under the supervision of Mark van der Laan and Alan Hubbard.
-Broadly, Nima's research interests combine causal inference, machine learning, and computational statistics, drawing on ideas from non/semi-parametric estimation to develop robust statistical procedures with efficiency guarantees.
-Particular methodological areas of current emphasis include causal mediation analysis, efficient inference under two-phase sampling designs, sieve estimation with machine learning, and targeted loss-based estimation.
-His work is usually inspired by applications in vaccine clinical trials, computational biology, and epidemiology.
-He is also passionate about statistical computing, open source software design for applied statistics, and research software engineering.
-Nima has made significant contributions to the `hal9001`, `sl3`, `tmle3`, and `origami` packages, is the primary author of the `tmle3shift` and `tmle3mediate` packages, and has been responsible for package maintenance and distribution across the `tlverse` ecosystem.
+[Nima Hejazi](https://nimahejazi.org) is an incoming Assistant Professor of Biostatistics at the [Harvard T.H.
+Chan School of Public Health](https://www.hsph.harvard.edu/biostatistics/).
+Nima completed a PhD in biostatistics under the supervision of Mark van der Laan and Alan Hubbard and held an NSF postdoctoral research fellowship from 2021-2022.
+His research interests combine causal inference, machine learning, and computational statistics, drawing on ideas from non/semi-parametric estimation to develop robust statistical procedures with efficiency guarantees, tailored to problems arising in the biomedical and health sciences.
+Particular methodological areas of current emphasis include causal mediation analysis, estimation under biased sampling designs, sieve estimation with machine learning, and targeted loss-based estimation.
+Nima's methodological work is driven by applications in clinical trials (especially vaccine efficacy trials), computational biology, and epidemiology.
+He is also passionate about statistical computing and open source software design for applied statistics.
+Accordingly, Nima has made significant contributions to the `hal9001`, `sl3`, `tmle3`, and `origami` packages, is the primary author of the `tmle3shift` and `tmle3mediate` packages, and has been responsible for package maintenance and distribution across the `tlverse` ecosystem.

 ### Ivana Malenica {-}